ZhgChg.Li

 }

-//transitioningDelegate can be specified to handle the target ViewController or the current ViewController
+// transitioningDelegate can be assigned to the target ViewController or the current ViewController

 homeAddViewController.transitioningDelegate = homeAddViewController